Alternative meat made from food by-products: Planetarians

 Seaweeds are a nutritious ingredient that contain high amounts of omega-3, potassium, iron, calcium and fibre.
-Many chefs and other food designers are now actively sourcing ingredients that are both nutritious and nature-positive.
+Many chefs and other food designers are now actively sourcing ingredients that are both nutritious and benefit nature.

 Regenerative ocean farming is a tool for climate adaptation.
 Large floating masses of aquatic plant life absorb the energy of storm surges, reducing risks to coastal communities.

 According to the World Bank, farming seaweed in just 0.1% of the world’s oceans could create 50 million direct jobs, and a further 100 million associated jobs.